wp-plugins/thumbar/readme.txt

 Tested up to: 4.3

-Stable tag: 1.004
+Stable tag: 1.005

 License: GPLv2 or later

-A voting plugin that mirrors itself at Thumbar.com to give your blog free traffic.
+The only full-stats social rating plugin that also mirrors itself at Thumbar.com in real time to give your blog more free traffic.

 == Description ==